Leave an Eternal Legacy to the Jewish People

 A bequest does not cost you anything during your lifetime

-With a Residuary Bequest, you designate a percentage of your estate to the Jewish Discovery Center
+With a Residuary Bequest, you designate a percentage of your estate to Center for Jewish Life.

-With an Outright Bequest, you leave a specific dollar amount or a specific asset, like securities or real estate, to the Jewish Discovery Center
+With an Outright Bequest, you leave a specific dollar amount or a specific asset, like securities or real estate, to Center for Jewish Life.

-After your passing, your trustee will transfer the bequest money or real estate to the Jewish Discovery Center
+After your passing, your trustee will transfer the bequest money or real estate to Center for Jewish Life.

 Bequests are revocable and can be changed or modified during your lifetime